jpgsantos/Subcellular_workflow/Docs/Files.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This file contains the SBtab in .xlsx format.
-It needs to be provided for the matlab part of the workflow to work.
+It needs to be provided for the MATLAB part of the workflow to work.

   .. _sbtab.mat: